-Cooking Measurements, cooking equivalents, and cooking conversions can be REALLY confusing.
-I know they were for me sometimes, but cooking should be easy!
-I’m explaining all the basics when it comes to measuring and converting in the kitchen, including how to convert metric to standard.
-Plus I’ve got a free printable Kitchen Conversion Chart for you to make it all simple!
+Cooking measurements, cooking equivalents, and cooking conversions can be really confusing at times, but they don’t have to be!
+I’m explaining all the basics when it comes to measuring and converting in the kitchen, including how to convert metric to standard, common cooking measurements and equivalents, and more.
+Plus we’ve got a FREE printable Kitchen Measurement Conversion Chart for you, so you can check it any time you need!

 Cooking Measurements & Cooking Conversions